pydicom/pynetdicom/docs/user/events.rst

 Intervention Events
 ...................

-Intervention events are those events for which the event handler must return or yield certain expected values so that *pynetdicom* can complete an action (i.e. user *intervention* is required).
+Intervention events are those events where the bound event handler must return or yield certain expected values so that *pynetdicom* can complete an action (i.e. user *intervention* is required).
 Each intervention event has only a single handler bound to it at all times.